 The court may also make, on application by the prosecutor, an order requiring either a constable to take a photograph of a banned person or the banned person to attend at a police station to have the photograph taken: section 35 Public Order Act 1986.
 The importance of the identification of a banned person is self-evident and prosecutors should, where the court makes an order following conviction, ascertain whether a photograph was taken at arrest or charge and apply to the court if necessary.

 See further guidance on Football Related Offences, elsewhere in the Legal Guidance.

-For detailed guidance on the policy and procedure relating to anti-social behaviour orders, see Anti-Social Behaviour Guidance elsewhere in the Legal Guidance.
+For detailed guidance on the policy and procedure relating to CBOS, see the legal guidance about Criminal Behaviour Orders.

 - Solicitation to murder

 A VOO is a stand alone order, made on complaint by a chief officer of police.
 There is no power for the CPS to apply for a VOO.
 A VOO is not an order made ancillary to conviction and cannot therefore be made at the same time as an offender is being sentenced.

 However, breach of the terms of a VOO, or failure to comply with the notification requirements of a VOO, constitutes a criminal offence punishable by 5 years imprisonment.
 The CPS will prosecute offences of breach of VOO or breach of notification requirements and will apply the Code for Crown Prosecutors.